Skip to main content

 • Choice of desktop or cloud deployment, and an option of Service Bureau outsourcing.

-• Offers bulk uploads through REST/SOAP APIs, along with strong validation.
+• Offers bulk uploads through REST/SOAP APIs, along with strong data validation.

-• Gives you granular permissions and has strong retention and audit policies.
+• Gives you granular permission and has strong retention and audit policies.

-• Supports on-prem databases like SQL Server for controlled environments.
+• Supports on-premises databases like SQL Server for controlled environments.

 • Secure, seamless features such as SAML/SSO and advanced approval routing.